mmallicoat/marshallmallicoat.com/content/dolphins-in-the-black-sea.rst

 in Europe.

 The food is cheap and the rent is moderate in Usonian terms.
-The quality of life is HIGH, if not the standard of living.
+The quality of life is **high**, if not the standard of living.
 People eat lots of yogurt and drink lots of tea (with sugar cubes).
 There is a ferry to ride on.
 Good jackets and dark hair.